bsamuels453/getReceivables/README.md

 USAGE:
 getReceivables.sh \<output directory\>

-Don't forget to either insert your OmegaFi username and password in the script, or export the environment variables "username" and "password" before running it.
+For autonomous script execution, don't forget to either insert your OmegaFi username and password in the appropriate section of the script, or export the environment variables "username" and "password" before running.